metal3d/vymad/README.md

 If the given file is a correct vym file, so the markdown content will be displayed.

-If you passed a zip file, vymad will search the first xml file at the root of the archive.
-If he find one, so it will try to parse.

 Note that vymad will never write something on the given file.

 To keep the output in a new file, simply use shell redirection: